nat1malk51-png/psychobotV1/README.md

 * **Claude (Anthropic):** Gap analysis, feature implementation, and critical UX fixes for v0.8, most works on UI and backend code for update to v1.0.X.

 Pull requests are welcome!

+Here is the expanded, beginner-friendly version of the "Home Hosting" guide.

+I have broken it down into very specific actions (like "Look for the whale icon" or "Open Notepad") to remove any ambiguity for someone who has never used a terminal before.

+You can add this to your README.md or as a separate guide.
+🏠 Home Hosting Guide: Run on Your Laptop/Desktop

+Who is this for?
+Therapists who want to own their data and run the bot from their own computer (Windows or Mac) without paying for a cloud server or needing complex IT skills.

+Requirements:

+    A computer that stays ON and connected to the internet during the hours you want clients to book.

+    A free Cloudflare account.

+    A domain name (e.g., doctor-name.com).

+Phase 1: Install the Software

+    Download Docker Desktop:

+        Go to docker.com/products/docker-desktop and download the version for your computer (Windows or Mac).

+        Install it just like any other program.

+        Crucial Step: Once installed, open the "Docker Desktop" application.
+You should see a little whale icon in your taskbar (near the clock).
+Docker must be running for your bot to work.

+    Download the Bot Code:

+        Click the green Code button on this GitHub page and select Download ZIP.

+        Extract (unzip) the folder to somewhere easy to find, like your Desktop or Documents.
+Rename the folder to psychobot.

+Phase 2: Connect Your Domain (Cloudflare)

+This step creates a secure "tunnel" so the internet can talk to your computer without you needing to mess with router settings.

+    Create a Tunnel:

+        Log in to the Cloudflare Zero Trust Dashboard.

+        On the left menu, click Networks → Tunnels.

+        Click the blue Create a Tunnel button.

+        Select Cloudflared (connector type) and click Next.

+        Name your tunnel (e.g., my-bot) and click Save Tunnel.

+    Get the Secret Token:

+        You will see a screen with installation commands for different operating systems.

+        Look for the box with the code.
+You don't need the whole command, just the long string of random letters and numbers following the word token:.

+        Copy that long string and save it somewhere safe for a moment.

+    Point the Tunnel to Your Bot:

+        Click Next at the bottom of the Cloudflare page.

+        Public Hostname:

+            Subdomain: Leave blank (or type www).

+            Domain: Select your domain (e.g., doctor-name.com).

+        Service:

+            Type: Select HTTP.

+            URL: Type web:8000.

+        Click Save Tunnel.

+Phase 3: Configure the Bot

+    Open the Config File:

+        Go to the psychobot folder you unzipped earlier.

+        Look for a file named .env.

+            Note: If you don't see it, look for .env.example, make a copy of it, and rename the copy to .env.

+        Right-click the .env file and choose Open with → Notepad (Windows) or TextEdit (Mac).

+    Update the Settings:

+        Find the line that says COMPOSE_PROFILES=npm.
+Change it to:
+        Ini, TOML

+COMPOSE_PROFILES=cloudflare

+Find the line TUNNEL_TOKEN=.
+Paste the long code you copied from Cloudflare:
+Ini, TOML

+        TUNNEL_TOKEN=eyJhIjoi... (paste your long token here)

+        Make sure your BOT_TOKEN (from Telegram) and ADMIN_IDS are also filled in.

+        Save the file and close it.

+Phase 4: Start the Bot

+    Open the Terminal:

+        Windows: Open the psychobot folder.
+In the address bar at the top (where it says C:\Users\...), click, type cmd, and hit Enter.
+A black window should appear.

+        Mac: Open "Terminal".
+Type cd (with a space), drag the psychobot folder into the window, and hit Enter.

+    Run the Start Command: Type this exact command and press Enter:
+    Bash

+    docker compose up -d

+    Wait:

+        You will see lines of text saying "Pulling..." and "Downloading...".
+This is normal; it's downloading the necessary software.

+        Once it says "Started" or "Healthy", you are done!

+🎉 Your bot is now live!
+Try sending /start to your bot in Telegram.
+❓ Common Questions

+How do I stop it?
+Open the terminal in the folder again and run: docker compose down.

+What if I restart my computer?

+    Make sure Docker Desktop starts (look for the whale icon).

+    Open the terminal in the folder and run docker compose up -d again.

+Do I need to keep the black window open?
+No. Once the command finishes, you can close the terminal window.
+The bot runs quietly in the background (inside Docker).

 (foloowing description right now copy-pasted from v0.8)
 ## Features